 Mom wasn’t well enough to take me so she phoned my uncle Jack Risling who was miles way.
 He said he’d be there right away.

 Blowing snow resulted in the roads being closed, so he decided to take his team with our closed-in cutter.
 The horses had to stay on the trail of packed snow because if they stepped off, the cutter would tip over.

 Uncle Jack drove from inside the cutter about halfway.
-He couldn’t see because of the blowing snow so he then stood outside and braced himself against the cutter.
-He had a black horse that was recently broken in and he didn’t trust him.
+He couldn’t see because of the blowing snow, so he stood outside and braced himself against the cutter.
+He had a horse that was recently broken in and he didn’t trust him.

 I remember him telling me as he touched my shoulder that he would get me there.
 I knew that I’d be okay with my mom beside me and him outside driving.
 We got to the hospital about 10 p.m.
 We had left home just after dinner.

 My uncle was out in the freezing cold so long his face, hands, and feet where frozen.
 They told me later he couldn’t walk into the hospital by himself.

 I was operated on immediately because my appendix had ruptured.
 Uncle Jack and his son, Ronald, did our chores and took me to school for two weeks.
 Thank you Uncle Jack.
 You are my hero.